Find out more about the Beacon approach and solutions.

 A Framework for Shaping Sustainable Lifestyles: Determinants and Strategies

 People make hundreds of thousands of decisions during the course of their lives.
 For the lucky among us, those decisions will vary widely.
 No matter how we choose, the lifestyles we end up living – or, in some cases, are forced to live – have a profound impact on our planet, affecting everything from how our economies run to the health of our environment.
 How we choose to live as a society and as individuals – what houses we choose and build, what food we eat and grow, how we spend our spare time, and what type of transport we use – will have an enormous impact on the trajectory of human history.
-This publication will help policymakers, individuals and other stakeholders understand what a holistic approach to lifestyle means and how different contexts require different lifestyle solutions.
-This publication does not set out to define what “the” sustainable lifestyle looks like.
+This report will help policymakers, individuals and others understand what a holistic approach to lifestyle means and how different contexts require different solutions.
+The report does not set out to define what “the” sustainable lifestyle looks like.
 Instead, it can help guide a range of initiatives that enable lifestyle choices that contribute to sustainability.
-Download the PDF.

 Sustainable Lifestyles: Options & Opportunities

-This publication offers proven actions for creating and inspiring more sustainable lifestyles.
-Informed by international advisors including in Bogota and Marrakech, it is a tool for groups with limited resources who want maximum impact.
-Globally, people are weaving sustainability into their daily lives – meeting needs and pursuing wellbeing and aspirations through building community; reducing meat and dairy consumption; wasting less food and using leftovers; reusing, repairing, recycling, sharing and borrowing goods; and enjoying the things that matter most, such as friends, experiences and nature.
-This is impressive since aspirations of ‘the good life’ continue to be strongly influenced by pro-consumption messaging and because people who are aware may not have more sustainable options available.
-Yet, taken together these actions are piecemeal and do not capture the full potential that holistic sustainable living initiatives can offer.
-This publication addresses this gap.
-It provides a sample of proven lifestyles options and opportunities including in the areas of food, mobility, housing, consumer goods, and leisure and general sustainable lifestyles.
-The audience is people running campaigns and initiatives with limited resources who want maximum impact.
+This report offers proven actions for creating and inspiring more sustainable lifestyles.
+It is a tool for groups with limited resources who want maximum impact.
+Globally, people are weaving sustainability into their daily lives – meeting needs and pursuing wellbeing and aspirations through building community; reducing meat and dairy; wasting less food; reusing, repairing, recycling, sharing and borrowing goods; and enjoying the things that matter most, such as friends, experiences and nature.
+Yet, these actions are piecemeal and do not capture the full potential that holistic sustainable living initiatives can offer.
+The report addresses this gap.
+It provides a sample of proven lifestyles options and opportunities in the areas of food, mobility, housing, consumer goods, leisure and general sustainable lifestyles.
 Explore these opportunities and create initiatives that work in your context – because what works in Brazil is different from what works in Morocco.
-Join us in advancing sustainable living in more effective ways.
-Download the PDF.

 Prof. William E. Rees